 I could go on.
 Suffice it to say that things are not as simple as some would wish.
 I think there’s a bit of both in all of us.
 Hermaphrodites (functioning male and female organs in the same creature) are common in plants and animals.
 Homosexuality occurs in nature.
 And so do intersex states—organisms that are neither male nor female, but somewhere in-between, to put it crudely.
 Physical abnormalities of the penis are common in humans, and nearly all of them reflect a kind-of intersex state in which there is some degree of reversion to the basic female anatomy.
 Some human newborns appear to be of indeterminate gender, and the nature of their upbringing is a matter of choice by parents/professionals.
 And God loves all her creation.

 The church gets into a terrible tangle about this.
-The reason is, I think, that it hasn’t quite grasped the fact that biology has moved on from Aristotle, Augustine and Aquinas.
-Aristotle apparently knew less than those who went before him.
-The role of semen as seed (and no more than seed) was appreciated at least as early as about 1400 BC.
+The reason is, I think, that it hasn’t quite grasped the fact that biology has moved on from Aristotle, The role of semen as seed (and no more than seed) was appreciated at least as early as about 1400 BC.
 Later on, Hindu scriptures of the sixth century BC accept that the female is essential, with menstrual blood (from the mother, of course) forming the basis of the embryo, and semen merely the provoking agent for things to happen.
-Then along comes Aristotle in about 400 BC who thinks that the sperm from the male contains the miniature human, and that all the woman provides is the ‘oven’ for incubation.
+Then along come others who thinks that the sperm from the male contains the miniature human, and that all the woman provides is the ‘oven’ for incubation.
 This faulty biology might at least in part explain the Vatican’s aversion to condoms.
-In the Aristotelian view, I suppose the used condom is full of miniature humans desperately clamouring to find an oven in which to bake.
+I suppose they think the used condom is full of miniature humans desperately clamouring to find an oven in which to bake.
 Extending this, the catholic view should be that intercourse is permissible only when conception is likely.
 Using the safe period for contraception, therefore, should be frightfully sinful.

 It gets even better!
 New Scientist, 2 March 2013 tells us that virgin births are commoner than we thought.
 Though not yet recorded in mammals, except once about 2000 years ago in the Middle East, sharks, snakes, and turkeys, to name but three, can do it, and in the wild too.
 If this is a sign of things to come, men will no longer be required.
 Perhaps—and this is a long shot, I know—clerical celibacy is actually prophetic, pointing to the ultimate biological uselessness of the male of the species.
 In the Garden of Eden when the snake was talking to the woman, as they do, the man was nowhere to be found.
 Perhaps he was in his garden shed, recovering from surgery.
 Well now, lads, you can stay there.
 Is this not good news?
 I urge you to read Consider Her Ways by John Wyndham, and The Children of Men by P D James.